 It was assumed that CHD and stroke-related productivity losses were incurred by age 30-75 only.
-The morbidity- and mortality-related productivity losses were apportioned based on age group and sex data on the proportion of the working population in 2016 from Ordinary Workers Data from the Ministry of Health, Labor and Welfare of Japan,33 and CHD and stroke cases based on prevalence from the model for 2016 (the observed trend scenario) for morbidity; and working age population and mortality rates from the model for 2016 for mortality, multiplied by age and sex level population.
+The morbidity- and mortality-related productivity losses were apportioned based on age group and sex data on the proportion of the working population in 2016 from Ordinary Workers Data from the Ministry of Health, Labour and Welfare of Japan,33 and CHD and stroke cases based on prevalence from the model for 2016 (the observed trend scenario) for morbidity; and working age population and mortality rates from the model for 2016 for mortality, multiplied by age and sex level population.

 To estimate the informal care costs, total informal care costs were apportioned across all age groups from 30-34, 35-39… up to 85-89, then 90+.
 The costs were apportioned based on the proportion of disease cases in each age group and sex combination, and a study from the US34 estimated weekly informal care hours provided for CHD and stroke by age group (54-64, 65-79, 80+).
 Cases aged under 30-54 were assumed to have the same number of informal care hours as 54–64-year-olds.
 We used the central estimates only, not the confidence intervals, and did not use the gender-based estimates.
 The year 2016 was chosen for consistency as most data was available for this year – the cost data were for 2014 and were inflated to 2021 costs using Japan CPI (all items).35 Costs per person-year were calculated by dividing total costs in each gender-age group by the number of cases (prevalence * population) in each age group.

-Strengths and limitations of this modeling approach
+Strengths and limitations of this modelling approach

 The IMPACTNCD-JPN model is an advanced, validated, flexible microsimulation of the dynamics of NCDs in a population, including important NCDs that are amenable to prevention and provide support to a range of capabilities to conduct state-of-the-art effectiveness and cost-effectiveness analysis.

-The complex dynamic generated by reductions in risk factors and disease trends needs to be modeled for a more realistic estimate of the future burden of illness from a societal perspective, which includes competing causes of illness and death.
-For instance, the model factors in that if CHD incidence is delayed, people may live longer and be more likely to get any of the other modeled diseases.
+The complex dynamic generated by reductions in risk factors and disease trends needs to be modelled for a more realistic estimate of the future burden of illness from a societal perspective, which includes competing causes of illness and death.
+For instance, the model factors in that if CHD incidence is delayed, people may live longer and be more likely to get any of the other modelled diseases.
 This was evident in our projections, where, for example, the number of stroke cases increased because of people living longer.
-The modeling of individual conditions allows in-depth exploration of how trends in risk factors may impact the future burden of multimorbidity.
+The modelling of individual conditions allows in-depth exploration of how trends in risk factors may impact the future burden of multimorbidity.

-All such modeling analyses have limitations.
+All such modelling analyses have limitations.
 This iteration of the model uses exposure data from NHNS waves up to 2019; however, we know that there have been changes in more recent years to both overall trends.
-Furthermore, the data that informs our model is from before the COVID19 pandemic and therefore does not capture any of the impacts of the coronavirus or pandemic-related restrictions.
+Furthermore, the data that informs our model is from before the COVID-19 pandemic and, therefore, does not capture any of the impacts of the coronavirus or pandemic-related restrictions.
 The use of NHNS data from 1995-2019 was based on several reasons.
-Most importantly, during this time period there is consistent recording of risk factors based on age and sex, over time.
+Most importantly, during this time period, there is a consistent recording of risk factors based on age and sex over time.
 This allows us to separately model the projected incidence of long-term illness for different population subgroups.
 Although later versions of NHNS are available, differences in survey methodology meant it was not possible to include them in this model.